jmor2000/labview_python_bridge/README.md

 ![alt text](docs/images/demo_basic.gif)

 > [!TIP]
-> - The examples provided are very basic, send a data point to python, python will then manipulate it (add +10 to the value), and send it back.</br>
+> - The examples provided are very basic, in which data points are sent to python, which are then manipulated (add +10 to the value), and sent back.</br>
 > - You can modify this in many ways, I recommend using JSON data structures as "instructions" for python to do some task or service.... up to you!</br>
-> - I advise keeping Labview focused on what it does best (Local ecosystem), and and keeping python focused on what it does best (Wide ecosystem).</br>

 > [!NOTE]
 > - 'Your-Python-App' needs to be active for Labview to send data to the queues.</br>